larzeitlin/jekyll-now/Links.md

 permalink: /links/
 ---

-Here's a collection of useful links.
-One of the things I love about digital signal processing and related topics is the amount of materials online to teach yourself from.
-My favourite are below, along with some other helpful resources:
+One of the things I love about audio programming (and its related topics) is the amount of free materials online to teach yourself from.
+Here's a few of my choice websites.
+A lot of them are personal projects, just like this website - so I guess they've been the inspiration to start putting this page together myself.

 ### DSP